 My son Brian's story of what happened to him as a teenager.

 "They," that is the angels, God's own angels, shall cheerfully become our servitors.
-"They shall bear thee up in their hands"; as nurses carry little children, with careful love, so shall those glorious spirits up bear each individual believer.
+"They shall bear thee up in their hands" as nurses carry little children, with careful love, so shall those glorious spirits bear up each individual believer.
 "Lest thou dash thy foot against a stone;" even minor ills they ward off.
 It is most desirable that we should not stumble, but as the way is rough, it is most gracious on the Lord's part to send his servants to bear us up above the loose pebbles.
 If we cannot have the way smoothed it answers every purpose if we have angels to bear us up in their hands.
 Since the greatest ills may arise out of little accidents, it shows the wisdom of the Lord that from the smaller evils we are protected.

 What do Angels look like?

 "Angels are neither male nor female, but they are often referred to as he or she.
-They do not have a human form because they are made up of energy, love and light.
+They do not have a human form because they are made up of energy, love, and light.
 But Angels will project themselves to us in a manner we are most comfortable with which means we often see them as human.
 If they have a message to give us, they may even come to us in the form of a departed loved one, so as not to scare us.
 Other ways Angels appear to us is through lights, colors, sounds, feelings, and scents." http://www.angelfocus.com/angels.htm

 Brian's Special Angel